nimdone/nimdone-88471/src/pages/pricing.md

         subtitle: Purchase a bundle of 10 presentations
         price: USD 15/presentation
         details: >-
-          Charged as a bundle, upto 10 presentations, no expiration, billed as one payment.
+          charged as a bundle, upto 10 presentations, no expiration, billed as one payment.
 Cancel anytime
         highlight: true
         actions: